openfaas/docs/docs/index.md

 *Pictured: API gateway portal - designed for ease of use*

-Get started with one of our [deployment guides](./deployment/) for Kubernetes or Docker Swarm.
+Get started with one of the [deployment guides](./deployment/) for Kubernetes or Docker Swarm.

 ## Presentations